Here’s a recipe for a simple, wholesome, homemade apple fruit leather that’s perfect for lunch boxes and snacks for kids.

 Add 1-2 tablespoons sugar (to taste) and 1 teaspoon cinnamon.
 Mash.
 Cook 2-3 more minutes on low heat, stirring occasionally.

 Pour mixture into blender and process until smooth.
-Pour onto a baking sheet lined with a Silpat baking mat and spread into an thin layer with a spatula.
-(Once it was spread, I whacked my baking sheet on the counter a few times to get the mixture even.)
+Pour onto a baking sheet lined with a silicone baking mat (such as a Silpat baking mat) and spread into a thin layer with a spatula.
+Once it’s spread, bang the baking sheet on the counter a few times to make sure the mixture is even.

-Bake at 170 degrees F (or as low as your oven will go) for 2-3 hours or until it’s tacky but doesn’t stick to your finger (you will need to check it periodically).
+Bake at 170 degrees F (or as low as your oven will go) for 2-3 hours or until it’s tacky but doesn’t stick to your finger (check it every 20-3- minutes).
 Cut into strips.
-You can either place them on waxed paper or roll them up as is.
+You can either place them on waxed or parchment paper or roll them up as is.
 Store in an air-tight container.

 - 4 cups of peeled, chopped apples